Michaelvll/michaelvll.github.io/_pages/about.md

 ---

-I am a senior student majoring in **computer science** at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn).
-I am a member of the ACM Honors Class, which is an elite CS program for the top 5% talented students.
+I am a senior student majoring in **computer science** at [Shanghai Jiao Tong University](http://en.sjtu.edu.cn) and a member of the SJTU ACM Honors Class, which is an elite CS program for the top 5% talented students.

 **My overall GPA is 92.47/100, Rank: 2/37**.